Find Affordable College Courses

 19 Yearly Graduations

 The 14th most popular school in the country for agricultural teacher education majors who are seeking their bachelor's degree is Kansas State University.
 Roughly 20,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,489 per year, while in-state graduate students, on average, pay $10,294 per year.
-During the 2020-2021 academic year, 19 people received their bachelor's degree in agricultural teacher education from K -State.
-About 58% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,964 per year, while in-state graduate students, on average, pay $10,808 per year.
+During the most recent year for which we have data, 19 people received their bachelor's degree in agricultural teacher education from K -State.
+Of these students, 83% were women and 6% were members of underrepresented racial-ethnic groups.

 #15